MicrosoftDocs/architecture-center/docs/example-scenario/apps/devops-cicd-chatbot-content.md

 - The linked ARM templates for deploying the infrastructure need to be accessible from a public endpoint, like a Git repository or an Azure Blob Storage account.
 If you upload the templates to a storage account, they remain secure, as they are held in a private mode but can be accessed using some form of SAS token.

 - A common practice is to use [Azure KeyVault](/azure/key-vault) instead of storing secrets in Azure DevOps.
-If the Service Principal connection to your Azure Subscription has appropriate access policies to the Azure KeyVault, it can download secrets from the KeyVault to use as variables in your pipeline, which avoids storing them in source control.
+If the Service Principal connection to your Azure Subscription has appropriate access policies to the Azure KeyVault, it can download secrets from the KeyVault to use as variables in your pipeline.
+Doing so avoids storing secrets in source control.
 The name of the secret will be set with the associated value.
 For example, a secret in the KeyVault called `botMicrosoftAppPassword` could be referenced by `$(botMicrosoftAppPassword)` in the release pipeline definition.

 - You can set up [Bot Analytics](/azure/bot-service/bot-service-manage-analytics) to gain more insight into the performance of your bot.
 To set up Bot Analytics, you need an API Key from Application Insights, but you can't create this key by using an ARM template.
 You can create the key manually from your Application Insights resource in the Azure portal.